 Leukoplakia of the urinary tract

-Leukoplakia of the urinary tract is a squamous metaplasia of the urothelium (keratinisation).
+Leukoplakia of the urinary tract is a squamous metaplasia of the urothelium (keratinization).

-Clinically the condition presents with haematuria in one-third of cases, dysuria, frequency and nocturia, and thus it can mimic cystitis.
-Passage of the desquamated keratinised epithelial layers can also occur.
+Clinically the condition presents with hematuria in one-third of cases, dysuria, frequency and nocturia, and thus it can mimic cystitis.
+Passage of the desquamated keratinized epithelial layers can also occur.

 Mucosal thickening and multiple filling defects.

 Leukoplakia is considered a premalignant condition.
 There is an association with bladder neoplasia in 25% of cases.

 malakoplakia of the bladder

 - non-neoplastic chronic granulomatous lesions due to chronic infection by Escherichia coli in an immunocompromised patient, commonly diabetes mellitus or transplant recipients